Ngā pitopito kōrero, ngā rangahau hoki

 For these women, it’s not just the financial aspect that impacts on the lives of them and their families.
 Experiencing menorrhagia can also affect quality of life mentally, emotionally, and physically.
 The women report feeling tired, drained, and depressed.
 They felt anxious about their period affecting their schooling and work-life.
 They felt stress about doing regular everyday things, like going out, or even going to sleep, in case they flood the bed.
 One women said,“I don't like to leave my house.
 It is embarrassing in front of my boyfriend when I bleed the bed.
 When I am in public, I have panic attacks if I have bled through my clothing.
 I get very stressed.”
 While another said, “You sometimes feel you are living half a life.
 Iron deficiency following heavy bleeding leaves you feeling tired, grumpy, and unable to cope.”

 Following the survey the information gathered will be used in a couple of different ways.
-The primary use will be to inform an HFNZ submission to Pharmac.
+The primary use will be to inform an HNZ submission to Pharmac.
 This submission will advocate for more affordable access to sanitary products for women with diagnosed bleeding disorders, or who carry the haemophilia gene.

 We’ll also be using the information to design a poster for presentation at the WFH World Congress in Glasgow.
-This poster will be seen by attendees from around the world, and will highlight the good work being done for women by HFNZ.
+This poster will be seen by attendees from around the world, and will highlight the good work being done for women by HNZ.

 The information gathered will also form the basis of discussions at the 2018 Women’s Wellness Weekend.
 This event is for women aged 18+ who have a diagnosed bleeding disorder, or who carry the haemophilia gene.
 The weekend is scheduled for Wellington, at the Copthorne Oriental Bay, on the weekend of September 14 – 16.